-All good feature point positions of \mathcal{F}g at frame position t{old} are fed into the Lucas & Kanade feature tracker, and we get new positions of those good feature points of the last frame.
+All good feature point positions of \mathcal{F}g at frame position t{old} are fed into the LK feature tracker, and we get new positions of those good feature points of the last frame.

 For an estimated feature point \mathcal{F}e , we try to find a frame in the last e frames where this feature point was marked as good.
-Then we calculate the optical flow vector from this old frame to the current.
+The optical flow vector is calculated from this old frame to the current.
 This turned out to be a highly effective way to handle occlusion of the feature point.
 Setting e to higher values has the advantage that long periods of occlusion can be handled well, but has a much higher computational cost.
-In our experiments we set e to 20 as a trade-off between speed and robustness, but this value can be adjusted for special needs.
+In our experiments we set e to 20 as a trade-off between speed and robustness.

 For all feature points of \mathcal{F}g and \mathcal{F}e we get new feature point positions with our optical flow calculations.
-Unfortunately, not all of these new positions are usable, therefore we need to reject some new feature points:
+Not all of these new positions can be used, therefore some new feature points are rejected.
+The rules of rejection are:

-• Each feature point has an associated error value which is basically the color difference of the old and the new pixel.
-If this error is over a certain threshold τ_F , it is rejected.

-• The median direction (direction vectors are rounded to the nearest integer for the median value) for all remaining good points is calculated.
+- Each feature point has an associated error value which is basically the color difference of the old and the new pixel.
+If this error is over a certain threshold τ_F, it is rejected. - The median direction (direction vectors are rounded to the nearest integer for the median value) for all remaining good points is calculated.
 All points which differ more than τ_M percent from the median direction are rejected.
 Larger τ_M values can cope better with non-rigid objects, but are more affected by optical flow errors.
-We chose 20% as our threshold, but again, this depends on the actual application.
+We chose 20% as our threshold (but again, this depends on the actual application).